- About The Program

 Facilitation of Online Coursework

 The Master Teacher will facilitate the VASTS online coursework for approximately twenty-five (25) Scholars in preparation for the potential participation in the Summer Academy at NASA Langley Research Center (LaRC) in Hampton, VA.
 The purpose of the VASTS program is to provide online coursework for the Scholars to acquire knowledge of NASA, space exploration, and key STEM (science, technology, engineering, and math) skills.
 The top 180 performing Scholars from across Virginia who successfully complete the coursework will attend a seven-day, residential program in which they will undertake a teamed-aerospace mission design project at LaRC.
 The objective of the VASTS coursework and Summer Academy is to create a pipeline to STEM-related higher education studies and aerospace-related fields by providing relevant content and experiences on aspects of designing and conducting a human mission to Mars.
 Students will be exposed to NASA scientists, technologists, mathematicians, and engineers who serve as career role models.
 Master Teachers for the Summer Academies will be chosen from instructors facilitating the online coursework.
-Master Teachers report to Ian Cawthray, VASTS Education Program Specialist – Virginia Space Grant Consortium.
+Master Teachers report to Ian Cawthray, VASTS Education Program Coordinator – Virginia Space Grant Consortium.

 Master Teacher Stipend: